aditharun/aditharun.github.io/posts/glp1-drugs.md

 Amgen is in phase 3 trials for [maritide, a GLP-1RA and GIPR antaongist](https://www.nature.com/articles/s42255-023-00966-w).
 This is interesting because tirzepatide is a GLP-1RA and GIPR agonist.
 Randy Seeley in his presentation from AACR 2024 on anti-obesity medications [was not convinced](https://twitter.com/leilei_wuu/status/1773015025914892760) that the GIPR antagonist strategy will be as successful as a GIPR agonist approach.
 Amgen data for their GIPR antagonist strategy appears to come from adipocytes.
 Randy suggested that much of the benefit of semaglutide and tirzepatide comes from its effects on the brain rather than peripheral cells.

-This paper from Dec 2023, from fellow Yale medical student Ashwin Chetty does a great job covering the clinical trials of GLP1 drugs at the time of publication: https://www.sciencedirect.com/science/article/pii/S1530891X23007905.
+This paper from Dec 2023, from fellow Yale medical student Ashwin Chetty does a great job covering the clinical trials of GLP1 drugs at the time of publication: [(Chetty et al)](https://www.sciencedirect.com/science/article/pii/S1530891X23007905).

 There are many targets besides GLP-1, and GIP.
 These include PYY, glucagon, amylin, and activin.
 Some of these like amylin are being targeted by [current trials](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(21)01751-7/abstract).